-THE PROPOSED REZONING PERMITS A USE THAT IS SUITABLE IN VIEW OF THE USE AND DEVELOPMENT OF ADJACENT AND NEARBY PROPERTY

-The Subject Property is immediately adjacent to several commercial uses and in the nearby vicinity of several residential neighborhoods.
-However, it adjoins only seventeen residential lots on Homewood Court and Latham Road and only five of which touch that portion of the existing mall which is to be redeveloped.
+THE PROPOSED REZONING PERMITS A USE THAT IS SUITABLE IN VIEW OF THE USE AND DEVELOPMENT OF ADJACENT AND NEARBY PROPERTY residential lots on Homewood Court and Latham Road and only five of which touch that portion of the existing mall which is to be redeveloped.
 Moreover, the vast majority of the adjoining residential lots, twelve lots, about the Applicant's property within the floodplain and forested areas, which will remain undeveloped.
-To the north of the Subject Property are various commercial properties along North Druid Hills Road, zoned C-1 and NS; to the east is the rightof-way of Lawrenceville Hwy and US-78; to the south the property is bounded by the South Fork of Peachtree Creek and beyond that are properties owned by the Shepherd Nature Center and one zoned General Commercial (C-2), Stivers Decatur Subaru.
+To the north of the Subject Property are various commercial properties along North Druid Hills Road, zoned C-1 and NS; to the east is the right-of-way of Lawrenceville Hwy and US-78; to the south the property is bounded by the South Fork of Peachtree Creek and beyond that are properties owned by the Shepherd Nature Center and one zoned General Commercial (C-2), Stivers Decatur Subaru.
 To the west are other properties zoned R-75 as referenced above.